 Under some circumstances, the application of Northern Border Pipeline's cash distribution policy could result in a reduced distribution to its partners, including us, in any particular quarter.
 For example, in the fourth quarter of 1997 Northern Border Pipeline made no cash distributions to its partners as a result of a rate refund to shippers.
 This rate refund resulted primarily from a retroactive adjustment to Northern Border Pipeline's depreciation schedule that was agreed to in the settlement of its rate case.
-See "Business of Northern Border Pipeline--FERC Regulation--Cost of Service Tariff".
+See "Business of Northern Border Pipeline--FERC Regulation--Cost of Service Tariff" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Pro Forma Financial Condition and Results of Operations".